annavesely/splitFlip/README.md

 # splitFlip

-splitFlip is the package developed to compute permutation test statistics for high-dimensional linear regression, using random splits of the data and random sign-flipping transformations.
+splitFlip is the package developed to perform resampling-based Multisplit inference for high-dimensional linear regression.
+It computes test statistics for all variables and random sign-flipping transformations.

 ## Installation